jeffandersen/listbot/README.md

 # listbot

-Automatically add a checklist to every Pull Request which is opened.

-The bot will set the build status to failure until the checklist has been completed.
+Automatically add a checklist (sourced from `.github/listbot.md`) to every Pull Request which is opened.
+As the checklist is updated the bot will change the build status depending on whether the checklist is completed.

 ![](./preview.gif)